aiidalab/aiidalab-on-azure/README.md

    $ pip install pipx && pipx install copier
    ```

-5. Create the deployment directory
+5. Create the **deployment** directory

    Finally, run the following command to create the Terraform deployment directory:
    ```
    $ copier gh:aiidalab/aiidalab-on-azure ~/clouddrive
    ```
-   Where the last argument is your previously created deployments directory.
+   Where the last argument is your previously created deployment*s* directory.

 ### 5. Use Terraform to create the deployment